mikkohei13/Loxpyt/readme.md

 - Audio
   - Limit all to same freq (~16 kHz)
   - All to mono
+- UI: List of sessions and files to annotate

 - Where time data: start time, day
 - Where metadata: recorded model, recorder id, original filename, original path, conversion datetime, peak amplitude